 Please Note: This post will be updated with current travel information closer to the 2021 Japanese Grand Prix.

 We recommend staying in Nagoya, the closest major city to the Suzuka circuit.
-Most intercontinental flights fly into Tokyo’s Narita airport (NRT) and Osaka’s Kansai airport (KIX).
+The 60km distance can be covered by train in around 1 hour.
+Most intercontinental flights land at Tokyo’s Narita airport (NRT) or Osaka’s Kansai airport (KIX).
 From Tokyo, there are domestic flights to Nagoya’s airport, Chubu (NGO).
 Alternatively, you can make your way to Nagoya from both Tokyo or Osaka via high speed train or bus.
-The Suzuka circuit where the race is held is around 60km (1 hour on the train) from Nagoya.

-- Several airlines fly from the United States to Tokyo, with most airfares priced from $800-1500 USD.
+- Several airlines fly from the United States to Tokyo.
+Most return airfares from $800-1500 USD.

-- Direct flights from Los Angeles to Tokyo or Osaka take around 12 hours.
+- Direct flights from LA to Tokyo or Osaka take around 12 hours.
 Delta, United Airlines and Japan Airlines serve these routes.